github/docs/content/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax.md

 ## Styling text

-You can indicate emphasis with bold, italic, or strikethrough text in comment fields and `.md` files.
+You can indicate emphasis with bold, italic, strikethrough, subscript, or superscript text in comment fields and `.md` files.

 | Style | Syntax | Keyboard shortcut | Example | Output |
 | --- | --- | --- | --- | --- |